renpy/renpy/sphinx/source/model.rst

     If not None, this can either be a 2 or 4-component tuple.
-If mesh is True and this is given, this applies padding to the size of the textures applied to the the textures used by the mesh.
+If mesh is True and this is given, this applies padding to the size of the textures applied to the textures used by the mesh.
 A 2-component tuple applies padding to the right and bottom, while a 4-component tuple applies padding to the left, top, right, and bottom.